asyncapi/website/pages/docs/concepts/asyncapi-document/tags.md

 weight: 63
 ---

---- Unique Description about AsyncAPI document to be inserted here ---

-A `tag` is a label or category that helps you logically group related objects such as channels or servers within an event-driven system.
-The `tags` object provide a structured way to group channels, operations or other components based on their functionality, purpose and/or any other relevant criteria.
+A tag is a label or category that helps you logically group related objects such as channels or servers within an event-driven system.
+The `tag` object enables you to group channels, operations or other components based on their functionality, purpose and/or any other relevant criteria.

-The `tags` object serves as a container for defining and managing tags in a systematic manner.
-Within the `tags` object, you can define individual tags, specifying a name and providing an optional description that adds further context to the tag's purpose or usage.
+In AyncAPI, the `tags` object is essentially a list of `tag` objects.
+Within the `tags` object, you can define individual `tag`s, specifying a name and providing an optional description that adds further context to the tag's purpose or usage.

-Once tags are defined within the `tags` object, they can be assigned to channels, operations or any other component using the tags property.
-By including the relevant tag names in the tags property, objects such as channels, servers or components are associated with the appropriate tags, grouping them based on their shared characteristics.

-Additionally, `tags` can also be included in the [`components` object](https://v3.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#componentsObject) of an AsyncAPI document, which enables the reusability of the tags. `tags` included in the `components` object can be re-used by [reference objects](https://v3.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#referenceObject).
+`tags` can be defined in the [`components` object](../../reference/specification/v3.0.0-next-major-spec.12.md#componentsObject) of an AsyncAPI document, which enables the reusability of the tags. `tags` included in the `components` object can be re-used by using [reference objects](../../reference/specification/v3.0.0-next-major-spec.12.md#referenceObject).

+Additionally, you can define a list of tags you wanna use across the document under the `tags` object on the `info` level and you can reuse those tags under individual components such as `servers` or `channels` allowing you to group components logically.

 ## `Tags` in AsyncAPI Document
-The `tags` object is a list of `tag` objects which can be referenced by [reference object](https://v3.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#referenceObject).
+The `tags` object is a list of `tag` objects that can be referenced by [reference object](../../reference/specification/v3.0.0-next-major-spec.12.md#referenceObject).

-The `tags` object within the AsyncAPI specification contains some fields that define and describe individual tags.
+The `tags` object is a list of tags and individual `tag` objects contain some fields.

-The behaviour and impact of the `tags` object within the AsyncAPI document can vary depending on the context of the object in which it is being used.
-For instance, The way the `tags` object impacts a server object is different from when it is used under the channels object.
+The behaviour of tags inside the `tags` object in the AsyncAPI document can vary based on the context of the object it is being used in.
+For instance, you can use the `tags` object to have tags used consistently across the AsyncAPI document for logical grouping of components or you can use tags under individual components like on `servers` or `channels` for a specific purpose.

 Some of the fields that the `tags` object holds are:
 - `name`: The name of the tag.